explosion/spacy-course/README.md

 building online courses with interactive code, slides and multiple-choice questions.
 In the course, you'll learn how to use [spaCy](https://spacy.io) to build advanced natural language understanding systems, using both rule-based and machine learning approaches.
-I originally developed it for DataCamp,
+I originally developed the content for DataCamp,

 one thing led to another, and I ended up putting together my own little app to present the exercises and content in a fun and interactive way.
 The front-end is